Big Stone County, Minnesota: Geography

 Big Stone County lies on the western side of Minnesota.
 Its southwest boundary line abuts the east boundary line of the state of South Dakota.
 The Little Minnesota River flows along the county's southwestern boundary.
-Since 1937, a dam (Big Stone Lake Dam) has impounded the river's waters, creating Big Stone Lake.
+Since 1937, a dam (Big Stone Lake Dam) has impounded the river's waters, increasing the size of Big Stone Lake.
 Water flowing out from this lake flows along the south boundary line of the county, and is known as the Minnesota River from that point.
 Fish Creek flows southwesterly through the northwestern part of the county, discharging into Big Stone Lake at the county's southwestern boundary.

 The terrain of Big Stone County is low rolling hills, wooded or devoted to agriculture.
 The terrain generally slopes to the south and east, although its southwestern portion slopes to the river valley.
 Its highest point is on its north line near the northwestern corner, 2.9 mi east of Lagoona Beach, at 1,201 ft ASL.
 The county has a total area of 528 sqmi, of which 499 sqmi is land and 29 sqmi (5.5%) is water.